toluwajosh/CarND-UKF-Project/README.md

-# Unscented Kalman Filter Project Starter Code
+# Unscented Kalman Filter Project

-Self-Driving Car Engineer Nanodegree Program
+## Self-Driving Engineer Nanodegree Term 2, Project 2

+**The aim of the project is to implement an unscented Kalman filter using the CTRV motion model.**

+Find result analyses in [ukf-visualization.ipynb](https://github.com/toluwajosh/CarND-UKF-Project/blob/master/data_analysis/ukf-visualization.ipynb)

 ---
+Below are original instructions:

 ## Dependencies